Architecture

 .
 This process generates a PIE

 file that can be later processed through SHARP.
-For a detailed explanation of the Cairo Program, refer to this section.
+For a detailed explanation of the Cairo program, refer to the relevant section.

 3) Generate a Human-Readable Output File Containing All Results